FISHING LEAGUE WORLDWIDE

 • The decision of Typhoon is final in all matters regarding contingency eligibility.
 Visit Typhoonoptics.com for complete details.

-Power-Pole Captains Cash Rewards Club – Power-Pole awards $1,000 to the winning pro in each FLW Tour qualifier and the FWC if he or she meets Captains Cash Rewards Club contingency requirements.
+Power-Pole Captains Cash Rewards Club – Power-Pole awards $1,000 to the winning pro in each FLW Tour qualifier and the Forrest Wood Cup if he or she meets Captains Cash Rewards Club contingency requirements.

 • Registration must be completed prior to any sanctioned tournament to be eligible for contingency payments.